elastisys/kube-insight-logserver/README.md

 ### GET /query
-A query endpoint for querying historical log records for a certain pod container (in a given namespace).
+A query endpoint for querying historical log records for a certain pod container (in a given namespace) over a certain time period.
 It can be queried via:

     /query?namespace=<namespace>&pod_name=<name>&container_name=<name>&start_time=<timestamp>&end_time=<timestamp>